ShinRyujin03/CameraAI2/README.md

 ### Face Location Test

-- **Description**: The Face Location Test is designed to locate and draw rectangles around faces in an image.
-It uses the provided face locations and applies them to the input image.
+- **Description**: The Face Location Test is designed to draw rectangles around faces in images to visualize the results of the `face_location` endpoint.
 Below is the visual representation of the test:
 - **Example Result**:
     - ***Input***
        ```